Dogs come inherently outfitted with the ears they need for their specific breed. Floppy ears keep out insects, water, and dirt.

-The cost varies depending upon whether you use a veterinarian, breeder, or your neighbor or Uncle Joe say they can do it for nothing!
-There are many who offer a service that is unlicensed and illegal.
+The cost varies depending upon whether you use a veterinarian or breeder, or your neighbor or Uncle Joe says they can do it for nothing!
+Many offer a service that is unlicensed and illegal.
 They usually charge $100.
-There are breeders who also consider themselves “experts” who normally charge $100-$200.
-Veterinarian fees for the surgery range from $300 to $500.
+Some breeders consider themselves “experts” who normally charge $100-$200—veterinarian fees for the surgery range from $300 to $500.

 There is also typically a fee of at least $20 each time your puppy is brought in to have their ears retaped since that can take 4 to 6 months, tack on another $320 to $480 if you aren’t the do-it-yourself type.